 You can also download the 911 Memorial Museum app where you’ll find an abbreviated Discovering History Tour told from a child’s viewpoint for children 8-11 years old.
 This tour does not visit the most sensitive areas of the museum.

 Visiting the 9/11 Memorial and Museum is an emotional experience that’s likely to linger with you long after your visit is over.
-These tips will help you prepare for your visit so you can take the time to truly absorb the magnitude of the events of that day.
+These tips will help you prepare for your visit as you plan your trip to New York City so you can take the time to truly absorb the magnitude of the events of that day.

 What questions do you have about visiting the 9/11 Memorial and Museum?